hoelzro/p6-native-resources/README.md

 ) returns Code
 ```

-Returns a filename that corresponds to the given library (denoted by C<$libname>).
+Returns a filename that corresponds to the given library (denoted by `$libname`).
 You need to pass your `%?RESOURCES` in so the sub knows where to look.